 Gloria and Howie, now in there 80s, are retired.
 (Photo of Gloria) Recently they moved into an apartment and have had some health issues.
 However, Gloria reflects, “We feel fortunate that we still are able to enjoy our grandchildren and our summers at the shore, get out to church and other activities.
 Many our age have not been so lucky.”

-This biography was written by Caryn Douglas, March 2013.
+This biography was written by Caryn Douglas, March 2013 and updated 2019.

 [i] From email correspondence to Caryn Douglas, February 28, 2013.

 [ii] The United Church of Canada Archives (Toronto) Fonds 501.
 Minutes of the Committee on the Deaconess Order and Women Workers, May 8, 1957, 7.
 82.292C, Box 2-5.